CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     rules and execution can be resumed.
 -   The typical execution sequence in this scenario goes like this:

-    1. Set the global "stopOnInvalid" configuration variable to FALSE.
+    1. Set the global “stopOnInvalid” configuration variable to FALSE.
     2. Write a basic translation table with no invalidation codes.
     3. Translate.
-    4. Translation stops as soon as a validation rule, not providing an invalidation code or having its "stopOnInvalid" parameter specifically set to TRUE, fails.
+    4. Translation stops as soon as a validation rule, not providing an invalidation code or having its “stopOnInvalid” parameter specifically set to TRUE, fails.
-    5. Update the translation table with updated valiation rules, invalidation rules, and the "stopOnInvalid" of the faulty validation rule set to TRUE.
+    5. Update the translation table with updated valiation rules, invalidation rules, and the “stopOnInvalid” of the faulty validation rule set to TRUE.
 Resume execution.
 Back to step 3).
     6. Translation table is complete.
-Translate from scratch with all invalidation codes provided and "stopOnInvalid" unset in all the validation rules.
+Translate from scratch with all invalidation codes provided and “stopOnInvalid” unset in all the validation rules.